Lagos, Nigeria, November, 2011

 Through the bonding that our team did with the founder/director of the Society for the Performing Arts of Nigeria Sarah Boulos (who was pivotal in organizing our programs in Lagos), discussions ensued regarding the bringing of a group of dance teachers from SPAN to New York to participate in the workshops Battery Dance Company was organizing for its annual Downtown Dance Festival.
 It is almost unbelievable to realize that within less than 1 year, this plan was brought to fruition.
 BDC assisted with the visas and steeply discounted hotel rooms.
 Sarah pulled together the funding; and 4 wonderful Nigerians appeared in New York for an intensive series of workshops over the period of two weeks in August, 2012.
 Unfortunately, several others were not granted visas by the Consulate in Lagos, despite all efforts, pointing to the sometimes seemingly random results of applying for U.S. Visas by foreign nationals.

 Battery Dance began its 2011 Africa Tour by first stopping in Lagos, Nigeria and Maseru, Lesotho.
 In order to visit all four of the African countries part of the tour, the group was split into two smaller teams of three.
 Robin Cantrell, Sean Scantlebury, and Barry Steele formed one team and traveled to Nigeria and Guinea.
-Jonathan Hollander, Bafana Matea and Mira Cook comprised the other subgroup and worked in Lesotho and Zambia.
+Carmen Nicole, Bafana Matea and Mira Cook comprised the other subgroup and worked in Lesotho and Zambia.
 Robin, Sean, and Barry stayed and worked around Lagos, Nigeria.
 Nigeria, the most populous country in Africa is bifurcated along sectarian lines; Muslims mainly inhabit the northern part of the countries while Christians reside in the south.
 Unfortunately, these divisions often lead to political instability and civil strife, making Lagos, the former capital and chief city relatively unsafe.